About our City Council

 Allen Jerkins is a first term councilman.
 As YMCA program director for 10 years, Allen concentrated on community development.
 In his own community, Allen has coached Gardendale youth soccer and youth basketball, and served on the Gardendale soccer board.
 Allen's commitment to the citizens in District I includes holding a community meeting once every 3 months.

 For the last four years, Allen has served as Junior High youth pastor at Christway Church of God where he has attended for seven years.
 He has been married to his wife, Kim, for 13 years.
 He has a daughter, Morgan, and son, Brayden.
-Allen is currently employed with American Osment in Showroom Sales.
+Allen is currently employed with SupplyWorks as an Accounts Executive.

 Contact Allen Online

-Alvin Currington was elected to the City Council in 2008 and is currently serving his second term representing the citizens of District III.
-Alvin and his wife of 19 years, Joanna Nichols Currington, make their home in the Castle Pines community in Gardendale.
-They have two sons, Nicholas (16) who attends Gardendale High School and Zachary (10) who attends Gardendale Elementary School.
+Alvin Currington was elected to the City Council in 2008 and is currently serving his third term representing the citizens of District III.
+Alvin and his wife of 23 years, Joanna Nichols Currington, make their home in the Castle Pines community in Gardendale.
+They have two sons and one daughter, Nicholas (20) who attends Bevill State Community College, Zachary (14) who attends Bragg Middle School and Rose (2).

 Alvin is employed as a System Analyst / Network Specialist in the Information Systems Department with Thompson Caterpillar.

-Alvin serves as Council President Pro Tempore, represents the Council on the Planning and Zoning Board and serves on the following committees: Finance and Insurance (Chairperson), Education (Chairperson), Public Safety and Library.
+Alvin serves as Council President, represents the Council on the Planning and Zoning Board and serves as liaison to the Gardendale Board of Education.

-He is a member of the Historical Society and the Chamber of Commerce.
+He is a member of the Gardendale Historical Society and the Greater Gardendale Chamber of Commerce

-Alvin and his family are active members of Walkers Chapel Baptist Church.
+Alvin and his family attend Gardendale First Baptist Church.

 Contact Alvin Online